Maris27/POWER-BI-TASK-3-4-5/README.md

-# Task 3
+# Task THREE

-We were asked to Create a tracking DASHBOARD for a bank using the ‘Bank Term Deposit Subscription’ dataset provided.
+We were asked to create a tracking DASHBOARD for a bank using the ‘Bank Term Deposit Subscription’ dataset provided.

 First thing i did was to load the data set into the Power Bi, checked out for null values also checked if the data types of the columns were okay, then i used the DAX function to get the average age of the depositors  and also the average balance.
 Next thing was to choose an approriate color for the background and canvas before i started creating visuals on it.